TobiasPSP/doneland_sources/Components/Power/Measuring Current/Via Shunt/INA219/README.md

 ### Shunt Value and Maximum Current

-The **INA219** does not measure *current* directly; it measures the *voltage drop* across a **shunt** resistor.
+The **INA219** measures the *voltage drop* across a **shunt** resistor.
 The shunt's resistance determines the maximum measurable current.

 However, the *INA219* features a *PGA* (programmable gain amplifier) that can increase the current range by factors of 2, 4, or 8, allowing the chip to adapt to different current ranges with optimal precision.

 > [!TIP]
-> Newer chips like the *INA226* and *INA3221* do not include a *PGA*, so their current range depends entirely on the shunt resistor.
-For example, an *INA226* with a typical *R100* (0.1 Ohm) resistor can measure up to 820 mA, and the *INA3221* up to 1.64 A. Thanks to its *PGA*, the *INA219* can measure up to 3.2 A with the same resistor—assuming the PCB traces can handle the current.
+> Newer chips like the [INA226](https://done.land/components/power/measuringcurrent/viashunt/ina226/) and [INA3221](https://done.land/components/power/measuringcurrent/viashunt/ina3221/) do not include a *PGA*, so their current range depends entirely on the shunt resistor.
+For example, an *INA226* with a typical *R100* (0.1 Ohm) resistor can measure up to *820 mA*, and the *INA3221* up to *1.64 A*.
+Thanks to its *PGA*, the *INA219* can measure up to *3.28 A* with the same resistor—assuming the PCB traces can handle the current.

 #### Integrated Shunts

-Most breakout boards come with a presoldered *R100* (0.1 Ohm) shunt resistor, enabling measurement of up to *3.2 A* (with the *PGA* set to 8x).
+Most breakout boards come with a presoldered *R100* (0.1 Ohm) shunt resistor, enabling measurement of up to *3.28 A* (with the *PGA* set to 8x).
 In practice, the maximum usable current also depends on the PCB and trace thickness.
-Always test each breakout board individually to determine its true maximum current capability.

 ## Breakout Boards

-Generic **INA219** breakout boards typically have 6 pins and cost between €0.50 and €1.00:
+Generic **INA219** breakout boards typically have 6 pins and start at €0.50 to €1.00 per piece:

 <img src="images/ina219_breakout__blue_top_t.png" width="50%" height="50%" />